fluxcd/flagger/docs/gitbook/README.md

 and running conformance tests.

-Flagger implements several deployment strategies (Canary releases, A/B testing, Blue/Green mirroring) using a service mesh (App Mesh, Istio, Linkerd, Kuma, Open Service Mesh) or an ingress controller (Contour, Gloo, NGINX, Skipper, Traefik, APISIX) for traffic routing.
+Flagger implements several deployment strategies (Canary releases, A/B testing, Blue/Green mirroring) using a service mesh or an ingress controller for traffic routing.
 For release analysis, Flagger can query Prometheus, InfluxDB, Datadog, New Relic, CloudWatch, Stackdriver or Graphite and for alerting it uses Slack, MS Teams, Discord and Rocket.